SvA1/keyword_grouping_for_seo/README.md

 # keyword_grouping_for_seo
-Here is a basic algorithm for grouping essential words by necessary topics.
-Don't think anybody would need it but anyway..the first working code I got.
+Grouping essential words by topics.
+The first working code I got

 1.Type the list of words you want to group (every word in a seperate cell) in an Excel file.